-- CHS Statewide DEI Committee developed a statewide plan to promote an inclusive and affirming environment committed to delivering solutions that lead to strong, safe, healthy children and families and that attract and retain diverse, experienced team members. - All CHS team members are offered DEI training as part of orientation and annually. - DEI 2: Program enhances the ability of both staff members and families to navigate a diverse society and to advance equity and inclusion. - Training - DEI 3: Program engages in ongoing reflection and adaptation to advance diversity, equity, and inclusion. - Family and Community Advisory Council will be engaged in ongoing reflection, providing input to the FRC at their council meetings. - The annual satisfaction survey administered to FRC members includes questions about whether they feel that staff treat them in a culturally respectful manner.
+- RP 2: Program enhances the ability of both staff members and families to navigate a diverse society and to advance a sense of ownership and belonging. - All CHS team members are offered training as part of orientation and annually. - RP 3: Program engages in ongoing reflection and adaptation to advance representation. - Family and Community Advisory Council will be engaged in ongoing reflection, providing input to the FRC at their council meetings. - The annual satisfaction survey administered to FRC members includes questions about whether they feel that staff treat them in a culturally respectful manner.